spacemeshos/testnet-guide/wallet.md

 This is useful if you want to receive SMC from another account holder.
 In this case, you just need to send the copied full account address to that person via any digital means, such as a text message or email.

-## Viewing Transactions and Coin Awards
+## Viewing Transactions and Rewards

 Click the `ALL TRANSACTIONS` button to access your wallet transactions log screen.

 Follow [this guide](wallet_logs.md) to learn how to work with the transactions log screen.

-## Sending Spacemesh Coins
+## Sending Smesh
-Follow the steps in [this guide](send_coin.md) to send Spacemesh Coins to any other account.
+Follow the steps in [this guide](send_coin.md) to send Smesh to any other account.

-## Getting Spacemesh Coins
+## Getting Smesh
-Follow the steps in [this guide](get_coin.md) to receive Spacemesh Coins from another account into your account.
+Follow the steps in [this guide](get_coin.md) to receive Smesh from another account into your account.

 ## Locking Access to your Wallet

-> When you are done using your wallet in the App, you should `log out` from it to prevent other people with direct access to your computer from viewing your coin balance, from performing transactions and from viewing your transaction history.
+> When you are done using your wallet in the App, you should `log out` from it to prevent other people with direct access to your computer from viewing your Smesh balance, from performing transactions and from viewing your transaction history.

 To `log out` from your wallet, just click on the `Lock Button` in the top right side of the wallet screen.
 It looks like this: